The In Position Bdim Triad Arpeggios

 Jam with these fingerings till complete memorization

-A fun way to practice these arpeggios, is over a G7 1-chord groove backing track.
-(G7 has the same notes like a Bdim triad: G B D F)
+A fun way to practice these arpeggios is over a G7 1-chord groove backing track.
+(G7 has the same notes as a Bdim triad: G B D F)

 Hit me up anytime at email@example.com if you would like me to send you backing tracks of the above chord progression, if you have any questions, or if you would like to book a lesson.